Full-Time, 10 months, Exempt (Salaried), Campus Housing Included

 Sandy Spring Friends School embraces the Quaker testimony of Equality and seeks applicants who represent all backgrounds and demonstrate a commitment to diversity, equity, and inclusion.
 We greatly value our diverse student population with 42% of students self-identifying as people of color and 89 international students representing 21 different countries.
 We actively seek faculty representative of our students’ diversity.
 Click to learn more about diversity at Sandy Spring Friends School.
 Special consideration may be given to members of The Religious Society of Friends.

 Sandy Spring Friends School does not discriminate on the basis of race, color, religion, national or ethnic origin, gender, sexual orientation, gender identity or a person's status as a qualified candidate with a disability in administration of its educational program, admission policies, financial aid program, staff hiring and other school-administered programs.

-To apply please provide a completed application, cover letter, resume, and three professional references by selecting the link.
+Please provide a cover letter, resume, completed application and three professional references by selecting the link.

 About Sandy Spring Friends School

 Founded in 1961, Sandy Spring Friends School is a progressive, coed, academically-rigorous day and boarding school serving approximately 600 students from age three through 12th grade.
 The campus is located on 140 acres in the historic Sandy Spring area of Montgomery County, Maryland, and the School is approved by the Maryland State Board of Education and accredited by the Association of Independent Maryland Schools.